andresreibel/srtGenerator/README.md

 - Translation to any language supported by OpenAI's Whisper API
 - Support for absolute file paths and paths with special characters (including quoted paths)
 - Intelligent timestamp adjustment based on translated text length
+- **Content-aware overlap resolution** to fix overlapping subtitles
+- Detailed logging of timestamp adjustments and overlap fixes
 - Audio compression and chunking for large files
 - Parallel processing for faster transcription
 - Retry logic for API calls